-Our unique curriculum empowers our volunteers with practical knowledge and skills to apply peace-building theory to situations of destructive conflict in their communities: to organise activities for children, to work with youth and adults, to train other trainers, and to gather support by building and strengthening community networks and partnerships.
+Generations For Peace has created a unique curriculum designed to empower our volunteers with practical knowledge and skills to apply peacebuilding theory to situations of destructive conflict in their communities.
+It equips them to organise activities for children, work with youth and adults, train other volunteers, and gather support by building and strengthening community networks and partnerships.

 Volunteer youth leaders from around the world go through a rigorous process to be selected as Delegates to attend a Generations For Peace camp or a Generations For Peace local training.

-Our trainings provide Delegates with knowledge in peace building and conflict transformation, and equip them with the skills needed to carry out Generations For Peace programmes in their own communities.
+Our trainings provide Delegates with knowledge in peacebuilding and conflict transformation, equipping them with the skills needed to carry out Generations For Peace programmes in their own communities.

-Training sessions, in the classroom and outdoors, are intensive and interactive and based on ‘learning by doing’, allowing time for Delegates to practice what they learn through group and individual exercises, and encouraging them to think of how the new skills will be applied in their own programmes.
+Training sessions both outdoors and in the classroom are intensive and interactive, based on ‘learning by doing.’
+They allow time for Delegates to practice what they learn through group and individual exercises, and encourage them to think of how the new skills will be applied in their own programmes.

 Throughout the training, Delegates also receive specific mentoring, which strengthens their reflection skills and encourages them to apply their learning to their own context.
 This mentoring also focuses on the development of the skills necessary for Delegates to implement effective Generations For Peace programmes following the training.

-Training is delivered by our “home-grown” Pioneer Facilitators, who were once Delegates themselves, and who have faced the same challenges they will face, and overcame them.
-They give our training real authenticity, making it more credible and accessible to the Delegates following in their footsteps.
+Training is delivered by our “home-grown” Pioneer Facilitators, who were once Delegates themselves, and who have overcome the same challenges new Delegates will face.
+They give our training authenticity, making it more credible and accessible to the Delegates following in their footsteps.

 - Core and advanced-level conflict analysis

 - Skills and techniques for facilitating learning by different age groups

 - Behavioural change, and the use of sport, art, advocacy, dialogue and empowerment activities for change in communities